 Designed for the Current Oral Paper — Avoid complex data tables irrelevant to the current paper.
 The audience cares about evidence and conclusions directly related to the subject of the paper - not how much work was done.

 Experimental — There is no time in a 10-minute paper to teach standard technology.
 Unless the paper directly examines this technology, only mention what is necessary to develop the theme.

-Visual Contrast - Contrasts in brightness and tone between illustrations and backgrounds improves legibility.
+Visual Contrast — Contrasts in brightness and tone between illustrations and backgrounds improves legibility.
 The best color combinations include white letters on medium blue, or black on yellow.
 Never use black letters on a dark background.
-Many people are red/green color blind - avoid using red and green next to each other.
+Many people are red/green color blind, so avoid using red and green next to each other.

 Integrated with Verbal Text — Images should support the verbal text and not merely display numbers.
 Conversely, verbal text should lay a proper foundation for each image.
 As each image is shown, give the audience a brief opportunity to become oriented before proceeding.
 If you will refer to the same image several times during your presentation, duplicate images.

 Clear Train of Thought — Ideas developed in the paper and supported by the images should flow smoothly in a logical sequence, without wandering to irrelevant asides or bogging down in detail.
 Everything presented verbally or visually should have a clear role supporting the paper's central thesis.